 Power failures can be broken down into two categories: short duration and sustained duration.
 Short duration failures last less than five minutes and are often caused by temporary disruptions in the flow of power through the grid.
 Short duration power failures rarely pose serious risk to human life or property.
 Sustained duration outages lasting longer than five minutes can often cause severe economic hardship and occasionally threaten lives.
 Sustained failures are often the result of downed power lines or other equipment failure, meaning that power cannot be restored until the damage to the grid is repaired.
+A weeks, depending on the The economic costs of p that depend heavily on estimates that a one-ho in lost productivity, dep include those in the dig essential services such a pipelines.
+The EPRI estimates the to the grid is repaired.
 A sustained outage can last anywhere from a few minutes, to a few hours, to weeks, depending on the severity of the damage to the system.